YoinkBird/cyclesafe/report/report.md

 Certain features have very few datapoints and therefore only used for specific visualisations.
 "average daily traffic amount" and "average daily traffic year" are features to describe the overall traffic on a given road and only have data for large roads.

+GPS coordinates will be omitted.
+Geographic location is not correlated with traffic safety.
+Furthermore, gps coordinates in the dataset are directly correlated with the crash report and crash id, and therefore would bias the model towards "remembering" locations of crashes.
+This is counter to the goal of determining generic crash-factors which can be used to analyse any road segment.
+If GPS coordinates were used to create a location-aware model, the resulting predictions would be contingent upon number of reported crashes and would need to be combined with total ridership data or traffic volume data for a specific road segment.
+This requires addtional data and is beyond the scope of this project.

 ### Feature Implementation
 <!--